lexbor/docs/source/examples/encoding/buffer/encode/validate.md

 be found in the source file [lexbor/encoding/buffer/encode/validate.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/buffer/encode/validate.c).
-The code serves as an illustration of how to encode Unicode code points into a UTF-8 byte string using the Lexbor library.
+The code serves as an illustration of how to encode Unicode code points into a UTF-8 byte string using the `lexbor` library.

 ## Overview